UFM Telemetry Manager (UTM) Plugin

 docker pull mellanox/ufm-plugin-utm

-The UTM plugin is designed to operate either as a UFM plugin or in standalone mode.
+The UTM plugin is designed to operate either as a UFM plugin or independently or in standalone mode.

 In both setups, it is advisable to utilize UTM deployment scripts.
 These scripts streamline the process by enabling the deployment or cleanup of the entire setup with just a single command.
 This includes UTM, host TIs, and preparation of the Switch Telemetry image.